henryrobbins/dmtools/docs/tutorials/dmtools.rst

 transform
 ---------

-The transform module contains many functions for manuipulating images.
+The transform module contains many functions for manipulating images.
 The full API reference can be found here: :py:mod:`dmtools.transform`.
 In this section, we will highlight some of the functionality.

+Currently, the transform module is mainly focused on image manipulations related to rescaling an image.
+Frequently, the first step in image rescaling is blurring the image.
+This provides a good removal of "noise" from the image.
+The :py:func:`dmtools.transform.blur` functions does just that.
+It takes a parameter called ``sigma`` which indicates how much to blur the image.
+Usually, ``sigma=0.5`` is a good default.
+The example script below reads ``red_blue_square.png`` and then blurs the image with two different values of ``sigma``.
+You can see the resulting images below where the larger ``sigma`` results in a blurrier image.

 .. code-block:: python